documentationfor yFiles for HTML 3.0.0.3

 Returns an enumerable with all edges which start, end, or start or end at the given port owner (node or edge).

-You can do further analysis using the following methods which find the nodes that connect to the other end of incident edges at a given node:
+You can perform further analysis using the following methods, which find the nodes that connect to the other end of incident edges at a given node:

 neighbors(node: INode): IEnumerable<INode>